 The Process: Once you have all of your equipment together to can tomatoes, you get to start the work!

-- Set the medium pot of water to boil.
-Once it is rolling, put a tomato or two carefully into the water.
+Set the medium pot of water to boil.
+Once it is at a rolling boil, put a tomato or two carefully into the water.
 After about 30 seconds, the skin will crack.
 Use a slotted spoon to remove the tomato and put it into the bowl of ice water.
 The skin should slide right off!

-There are now two different options to consider before you proceed: Hot Pack, or Cold Pack.
+There are now two different options to consider before you proceed: Hot Pack or Cold Pack.
 The difference in method mostly has to do with the standards for safety in canning.
-I have used both methods with no problem, and without much discernible difference in results.
+I have used both methods with no problem, and without a discernible difference in results.

-- COLD PACK: This means that you do not cook the tomatoes before you put them in the jars.
-Proceed to the step called “Fill the jars”
+COLD PACK: This means that you do not cook the tomatoes before you put them in the jars.
+To use this method, proceed to the step called “Fill the jars“

-- HOT PACK: This is considered a safer method to can tomatoes.
+HOT PACK: This is considered a safer method to can tomatoes.
 Simply add the chopped tomatoes to a pot and allow them to simmer for a bit.
-This also gives you a chance to season them if you wish, before adding the hot mixture to the jars and proceeding with the next step “Fill the jars”
+This also gives you a chance to season them if you wish, before adding the hot mixture to the jars and proceeding from the step “Fill the jars.”

 - Add lemon juice: 2 tbsp per quart jar, or 1 tbsp per pint jar.